cannatag/ldap3/README.txt

 -------

 You can look inside the "test" package for examples on each LDAP operation.
+You can customize the test modifying the variables in the __init__.py in the test package.
+You can set the following parameters:

+test_server = 'server'  # the ldap server where tests executed test_user = 'user'  # the user that performs the tests test_password = 'password'  # user's password

+test_base = 'o=test'  # base context where test objects are created
+test_moved = 'ou=moved,o=test'  # base context where  objects are moved in ModifyDN operations
+test_name_attr = 'cn'  # naming attribute for test objects

+test_port = 389  # ldap port
+test_port_ssl = 636  # ldap secure port
+test_authentication = AUTH_SIMPLE  # authentication type
+test_strategy = STRATEGY_SYNC  # strategy for executing tests
+#test_strategy = STRATEGY_ASYNC_THREADED  # uncomment this line to the the async strategy

-To execute the test suite you need and ldap server with a o=test container, a ou=moved,o=test subcontainer and a user with privileges to add, modify and remove objects in that organization context.
+To execute the test suite you need and ldap server with the test_base and test_moved containers and a test_user with privileges to add, modify and remove objects in that organization context.

-You can configure testserver, testuser and testpassword in the __init__.py file in the test package.

 Contact me